For best experience please turn on javascript and use a modern browser!

 5

-In this course you will apply microeconomics to topics in development economics.
+You will apply microeconomics to topics in development economics.
 The aim is not to be complete, but to select a number of 6 well-studied topics, stressing their empirical foundation.
-You will discuss the concepts, measurement of poverty and the evaluation of policy impact extensively.
-During the course, we will use empirical evidence.
+Topics in previous years included: Poverty, Inequality, Firms and missing markets, Corruption and political economy, Risk and development, Access to finance.

 5